-Thanksgiving is only two weeks away (say what?), so it is time to get planning!
+Thanksgiving is only a few weeks away, so it is time to get planning!
 I know things can seem overwhelming – the turkey alone can be intimidating for many people, and then you add in the potatoes, the sides, the pie, the gravy, the stuffing?
 It is enough to scare even experienced cooks away from hosting Thanksgiving.
 But it doesn’t have to be!
 Just be smart in your menu planning, and follow a few key tips to keep yourself calm, collected and in control for Thanksgiving.
 If you play your cards right, I’ll bet you even enjoy it!

-Now that you’ve got your menu, let’s talk about staying calm during the whole cooking-a-big-Thanksgiving-feast deal.
+Now that you’ve got your Thanksgiving menu, let’s talk about staying calm during the whole cooking-a-big-feast deal.

 2. Pick at least a few recipes that can be made a day or more in advance.
 I’ll be making my ginger-glazed carrots on the Tuesday before Thanksgiving, and gently reheating them just before dinner on Thursday.
 Some recipes, like my mom’s wineberry salad and Bon Appetit’s mashed root vegetables with bacon vinaigrette, are even better when they are made ahead of time!